 In all my years of trading and talking to fellow currency traders, I have noticed that newbie traders are susceptible to five main psychological pitfalls.
-I have decided to highlight this 5 trading psychology pitfalls so that you don’t get caught in the same mess as other traders who have been caught in the same.
+I have decided to highlight these 5 trading psychology pitfalls so that you don’t get caught in the same mess as other traders who have been caught in the same.

 Let’s take a look at each one and examine them carefully.
 Hopefully, after reading this, you will be able to see them coming and stop them before they destroy your trading account.

 1. The desire for quick richness

 The desire to be rich quickly manifests itself in many ways.
 The main ways are fear and greed and they inevitably lead to other problems.
-If you think about it the majority of the issues newbies is the desire to get rich quickly.
+If you think about it the majority of the issues newbies are the desire to get rich quickly.
 Things such as:

 - Poor money management by risking too much.
 You can avoid poor money management by using this tool Position Size Calculator.